Pain · Distribution

 The European distribution mental model is one relationship.
 The US stack is six.

 In most European markets, distribution is treated as a single layered relationship.
 One distributor per country, sometimes per region, handles awareness, sale, install, parts, and warranty inside their contracted footprint.
 The mental model is vertically integrated.
-The contract reads as complete on paper because the layers were assumed inside the relationship.
+The contract lands as complete on paper because the layers were assumed inside the relationship.

 The hidden failure is ownership.
 The distributor may own inventory, but not the rep layer.
 The rep may open doors, but not service coverage.
 The dealer may handle install, but not OEM account mapping.
 A category page may rank, but not prove parts availability.
 When those layers are unnamed, the buyer hears risk before they hear product fit.